Brown & Little, P.L.C. » Entries tagged with "not guilty"

 November 2nd, 2009 | 17 Comments

 After this post generated a deluge of negative comments attacking me and protesting the case against David DeCosta, I responded with this post.
 That didn’t help matters, and the angry comments continued.
 Scott Greenfield at Simple Justice chimed in here, and Jeff Gamso at Gamso – For the Defense discussed the situation in this post.
 As the battle raged on with comments and emails of widely varying civility and rationality, I began reviewing the police reports in DeCosta’s case.
 Initially, I dreaded the idea of going over them.
 I was expecting to find overwhelming evidence of DeCosta’s guilt.
 After all, almost everyone who was asserting his innocence did so by criticizing me.
-People who try to make their case by personally attacking their opponent usually … Read entire article »
+People who try to make their case by personally attacking their opponent usually don’t have much of a case. … Read entire article »

 Filed under: Uncategorized